Become a Lifeguard

 You'll use your skills to address challenging situations while learning about safe supervision.

-Once you've finished the Bronze Cross, you can go on to your Lifeguarding Society certification, or transfer into the Red Cross program.
+Once you've finished the Bronze Cross and are 16 years old, you can go into the National Lifeguarding Society certification or take the Red Cross Assistant Lifeguard Course.

 For more information on the program, please see the Lifesaving Society.

 Once you've got your certification, you can start working at aquatic facilities, or you can go on to get your swim instructor training and have even more job options.